IKIM-Essen/ClusterDocs/docs/slurm.md

 ```

 Worker nodes are divided in groups called _partitions_ in Slurm terminology.
 The default partition is made up of general-purpose CPU nodes.

-This document is not a comprehensive guide on Slurm.
-To learn more, see the official manual.

 ## Client tools